 The behavior of surface flow is nonlinear or quasi-linear, implying that parameters defining the flow properties might not remain constant throughout the range of possible flow conditions.
 A clear example of this variability is demonstrated in diffusion-wave routing in a natural channel, where the Muskingum-Cunge parameters vary not only with stage, but also with rate-of-change in stage.
 Conventional parameter estimation approaches will miss the peaks and valleys of the flow variability.
 A three-stage parameter calibration (low, average, and high) might be more appropriate in the RSM to account for the inherent nonlinearity of surface-flow behavior.
+The panel is reassured that the District will implement a three-stage parameter calibration to better simulate the nonlinearities inherent in the physical process.

 Systematic benchmarking should be used to ensure that modifications to the RSM code do not introduce errors in the solution.
 Verification examples are needed to show that the RSM can reproduce results from analytical solutions or other numerical models.

 Consideration should be given to incorporating nine HSE verification examples in the Theory Manual: three examples for surface flow, three examples for subsurface flow and three examples for coupled surface and subsurface flow.
 Documenting more verification examples as the model evolves should be a priority.